-For more information on the Regional Bicycle Transportation Network, please refer to the draft 2050 Transportation Policy Plan, Bicycle Investment Chapter (draft for public comment to be released in August 2024).
+For more information on the Regional Bicycle Transportation Network, please refer to the 2050 Transportation Policy Plan, Bicycle Investment Chapter.

 Relationship to other technical guidance

 The 2050 Regional Parks and Trails Policy Plan should be used in conjunction with the current versions of the MnDOT Bikeway Facility Design Manual and DNR's Trail Planning, Design, and Development Guidelines.
 There are also other important design and development resources available.